-The DV Authentic Ad is our definitive measure of digital media quality, which evaluates the brand safety, existence of fraud, viewability and geography for each digital ad:
+The DV Authentic Ad is our definitive metric of digital media quality, which evaluates the existence of fraud, brand safety, viewability and geography for each digital ad:

-- Brand Safety: Our customers use the data analytics that our software platform provides to help prevent their ads from appearing next to content that they do not deem appropriate for their brands and target desired contexts.
+- Fraud: Our solutions are designed to safeguard advertisers against increasingly sophisticated invalid digital traffic, such as bot fraud, site fraud, malware (including adware), and app fraud.
+We continuously monitor and analyze billions of delivered digital ads on a daily basis for aberrant activity in order to detect new fraud schemes.
+We identify over 500,000 new fraudulent device signatures per day, distributing them to our partners nearly 100 times per day, thereby enhancing the protection we provide our customers. - Brand Safety: Our customers use the data analytics that our software platform provides to help prevent their ads from appearing next to content that they do not deem appropriate for their brands and target desired contexts.
 Our brand safety solutions evaluate the full context of a webpage including the URL and the specific content.
 Customers can use our extensive content categories to target desired contexts for their ads, without relying on personal data or cookies.
-We also offer Authentic Brand Safety, which is an enhanced set of contextual targeting solutions that can be deployed across multiple programmatic platforms. - Fraud: Our solutions safeguard advertisers against increasingly sophisticated invalid digital traffic, such as bot fraud, site fraud, malware (including adware), and app fraud.
-We continuously monitor and analyze billions of delivered digital ads on a daily basis for aberrant activity in order to detect new fraud schemes.
-We identify over 500,000 new fraudulent device signatures per day, distributing them to our partners nearly 100 times per day, thereby enhancing the protection we provide our customers. - Viewability: Digital ads are frequently obscured or placed in locations that are out of view from the intended recipient.
+We also offer Authentic Brand Safety, which is an enhanced set of contextual targeting solutions that can be deployed across multiple programmatic platforms. - Viewability: Digital ads are frequently obscured, paused before fully delivered or placed in locations that are out of view from the intended recipient.
 We help our customers determine if their ads are in-view by the recipient of each advertisement by providing advanced viewability metrics, including average time-in-view, key message exposure and video player size.
-Our solutions also leverage our historical data to predict the viewability of ads to optimize programmatic buying decisions. - Geography: Many of our customers run distinct media campaigns that are targeted toward specific geographic regions.
-The intended geography of these media campaigns may be targeted based on the content of the digital ad, but also for compliance reasons.
+Our solutions also leverage our historical data to predict the viewability of ads to optimize programmatic buying decisions. - Geography: Many of our customers run distinct media campaigns that are targeted toward distinct geographic regions.
+The intended geography of these media campaigns may be specified due to the content or offer of the digital ad, the language in which it is presented or for compliance reasons.
 Our customers leverage our solutions to ensure that their geographic targeting requirements are met and that there is language alignment between the digital ad and the intended geographic region.